bverbeken/bverbeken.github.io/content/posts/2022/07/the-starting-line-my-running-awakening.md

 One was the traditional family picture on the 1st of January.
 I looked at myself and instantly knew this couldn't go on like this.
 Nothing new there, I had been there before.
 Except, this time my siblings actually told me as well, and that hit hard.

 The second was when a chair collapsed under my weight a few weeks later.
 And then another chair a few days later.
 The furniture was literally telling me I was too heavy.
-That hit hard as well.
+That hit hard as well, both figuratively and quite literally.

 So I started a keto diet.
 Its rules are very simple: no carbs, only protein and fat.
 That means things like bread, pasta and sugary drinks, but also most fruits, were off limits.
 And that I could eat meat, eggs, cheese, a good selection of vegetables, and even an occasional glass of dry white wine.